EronAlves1996/Recog/README.md

 ## Features

-- Calculate SHA256 hash of uploaded files and text messages
+- Calculate SHA256 hash of uploaded files and text messages (both public and encrypted endpoints)
 - Sign and verify text messages with an RSA key pair
 - Perform an ECDH key exchange for secure session establishment
 - Session ticket management for efficient session resumption
 - X.509 certificate validation with OCSP revocation checking, signature algorithm verification, and key size validation
 - **Rate limiting** using token bucket algorithm for API endpoints
+- **Request/response encryption** for secure endpoints using session-based AES-GCM encryption
 - Structured logging with Zap
 - Input validation with custom validation rules